 The result of the acute toxicity (LD50) study revealed that the aqueous extract of C. odorata was not toxic at a very high dose, 5000mg/kg bodyweight (table 2).
 According to Lorke, (1983) administration of a high dose (5000mg/kg) of the extract without recording mortality entails that the extract has a very high LD50 value and may not be very toxic.
 The higher the LD50 value, the lower the toxicity of the extract.

 Acetaminophen caused a significant increase (p<0.05) in the lactate dehydrogenase (LDH) activity of all the groups induced.
 However, treatment with aqueous extract of C. odorata significantly reduced (p<0.05) the LDH activity of the test groups compared with the induced untreated control.
 The reduction was noticed more in the group that was treated with 100 mg/kg bodyweight compared with the group that received 300 mg/kg bodyweight.
 The main mediator in cellular damage is generation of excess free radical.
-This free radical extracts electrons from biomembrane, leading to the formation of lipid peroxidation products.
+This free radical extracts electrons from the membrane, leading to the formation of lipid peroxidation products.
 One of these products is malondialdehyde (MDA).
 The level of MDA in the liver and kidney of rats administered with C. odorata leaves extracts showed that the extract has the potential to act as an antioxidant.
 There were significant (p<0.05) increases in MDA levels of the acetaminophen hepatocellular injury induced untreated when compared with the normal control and the test groups.
 Increase in MDA concentration in tissues is an indicator of oxidative stress condition and is usually accompanied by alteration in antioxidant enzyme activities (Liu et al., 2009).

 Acetaminophen toxicity leading to generation of free radicals could cause lipid peroxidation.
 Therefore, the significant increase (p<0.05) in malondialdehyde (MDA) concentration in the rats administered acetaminophen is an indication of membrane damage resulting from toxicity.
 This is in line with earlier studies that reported increase in MDA contents of rats (Achuba, 2018).
 The reduced MDA levels observed in the rats administered with acetaminophen and administered with C. odorata leaves extracts is an indication of the antioxidative effect of the C. odorata leaves extracts.
 Chromolaena odorata leaves extracts may reduce the spontaneous production of oxygen radicals through blocking early events in the membrane inflammation cascade, thus preventing tissue damage caused by lipid peroxidation and membrane inflammation.
 C. odorata leaves extracts have secondary metabolites including flavonoids and alkaloids that have the ability to direct enzymatic breakdown of free radicals through endogenous antioxidants thereby inhibiting the actions of the inflammatory cells.